shapelets/khiva/doc/sphinx/source/index.rst

 `shapelets-khiva@googlegroups.com
 <https://groups.google.com/forum/?fromgroups#!forum/shapelets-khiva>`_ is the place for discussions and questions about
-KHIVA library.
+Khiva library.
 We use the `GitHub Issue Tracker <https://github.com/shapelets/khiva/issues>`_ to manage bug reports and feature requests.

 You can jump right into the package by looking into our :ref:`chapter-gettingstarted`.